<?xml version="1.0" encoding="UTF-8"?>

 <dc:creator>admin</dc:creator>

-<guid isPermaLink="false">http://simplycharly.com/Blog/uncategorized/cannon-fire-and-blossom-the-two-sides-of-chopin/</guid>
+<guid isPermaLink="false">http://www.simplycharly.com/Blog/uncategorized/examined-lives-spying-on-the-great-philosophers/</guid>

 </item>